mickster04/msfs24LiveryGenerator/README.md

 Finally, the option for you to add a custom logo file. this should be a square logo, and whilst you can define the size (GIMP will scale you logo file for you) I would probably try it with default values to begin with.

 ### Run ###
-you can simply run either generateLivery file. `.bat` for windows and `.sh` for everywhere
+1. you can simply run either generateLivery file. `.bat` for windows and `.sh` for everywhere
+1. The files will be put in the folder name you chose (or customlivery by default)
+1. You can check the PNG file to see if it looks about right, and the XCF files if you want to futher modify the livery, then export as PNG again.
+1. Then you can run the `Image to MSFS KTX2.bat` in the image2ktx folder to generate the correct output files for the compiled livery